3drobotics/solodevguide/book/hardware-accessorybay.md

 ## Communication Protocol

-The two primary interfaces to the Accessory Bay will be the CAN bus for direct integration with the flight controller and the USB port for higher-level interactions with Smart shots, DroneKit, and interactions with The Controller.
+The two primary interfaces to the *Accessory Bay* will be the CAN bus for direct integration with the flight controller and the USB port for higher-level interactions with Smart shots, DroneKit, and interactions with the Controller.

 CAN - Uses the [UAVCAN](http://uavcan.org/UAVCAN) protocol and interfaces directly with the Pixhawk.